Salesforce: Automatic Customer Data Import

 This article will walk through setting this feature up.
 To be able to do this, you'll have to have first installed our AppExchange Package in Salesforce.
 If you haven't done this yet, this Installation Guide will be a huge help!

-To begin, you must create a match category which will represent the Salesforce field you want to pull information from.
-These match categories will be displayed as a "Match Criteria" field in an advocates profile (visible to administrators only).
+To begin, you must create a Custom Profile Field which will represent the Salesforce field you want to pull information from.
+These will be displayed as a "Custom Profile Field" field in an advocates profile (visible to administrators only).
 You'll then be able to target things in the hub based on this information.

-To add match categories, follow these steps (see screenshot below):
+To add Custom Profile Fields, follow these steps (see screenshot below):

-1. Go to Settings > System > Match Categories.
+- Go to Settings > System > Custom Profile Fields.

-3. Name the match category (does not have to be the same as the SFDC field you'll match it to).
+- Name the Custom Profile Field (does not have to be the same as the SFDC field you'll match it to).
+For example: Demographic

 Adding a Query to Trigger the Data SyncBack to top